-- A drug test on a pregnant or birthing person is NOT required by law. - If screening indicates the need for a drug test, providers should ask for and get informed consent prior to drug testing a pregnant or birthing person. - Providers may NOT drug test the pregnant person without first informing them about the purpose of the testing. - A drug test on a newborn is NOT required by law. - If a newborn is drug tested and the result is positive, a child abuse or neglect report is NOT required unless there is finding that the infant is harmed or could be harmed because "the parent engages in a pattern of conduct that renders the parent incapable of caring for the immediate and ongoing needs of the child."
-50 - Reporting is not required for use of medicinal cannabis, which is not a controlled substance in Kentucky.51
+- A drug test on a pregnant or birthing person is NOT required by law. - If screening indicates the need for a drug test, providers should ask for and get informed consent prior to drug testing a pregnant or birthing person. - Providers may NOT drug test the pregnant person without first informing them about the purpose of the testing. - A drug test on a newborn is NOT required by law. - If a newborn is drug tested and the result is positive, a child abuse or neglect report is NOT required unless the provider also finds that the infant is harmed or could be harmed because "the parent engages in a pattern of conduct that renders the parent incapable of caring for the immediate and ongoing needs of the child."
+54 - A provider is also required to notify child protective services if an infant is "affected by substance abuse withdrawal symptoms resulting from prenatal drug exposure or fetal alcohol spectrum disorder."
+This is not a child abuse report.56